marc-aurele-besner/hardhat-awesome-cli/README.md

 - Offer to rename the Mock contract and set all constructor input (or initialize input) via cli
     - Verify that the input name does not conflict with inheritance
     - Rename the Mock file, contract name, deployment script, test scripts (and the test values)
-- Write some test on the package using mocha
+- Write more test with mocha to test the package functionality
+- Use commander to create command to access some functionality (and use them in the package test)